Чернильное царство!

 "In an age of technology where e-mail, texting, and Twitter have become ubiquitous, handwriting are considered archaic and irrelevant by young people.
 Once-commonplace tools, inkwells become forgotten......"

-"The History of Ink Writing" project objectives:
+"The History of Ink Writing" project objectives are:

 -